Carbonating Beer Bottles

 Also, please be aware that the input for the Temperature Of Beer To Be Bottled is used to compute the amount of residual CO2 left in the beer after fermentation finished.
 If the beer has been at a stable temperature post-fermentation, you should be fine using the current temperature.
 If the beer has not been at a stable temperature post-fermentation, use a number between the minimum and maximum temperature the beer has experience post-fermentation.
 This will also be dependent upon the time length of time spent at a temperature.

 Beer carbonation is measured in Volumes of CO2.
 A Volume of CO2 would equate to the CO2 from the beer being removed and it’s volume at Standard Temperature and Pressure divided by the beer’s volume.
-Volumes of CO2 can vary from around 1 on the low-end for a cask carbonated British Ale to around 4 on the high-end for German Wheat Beer or some Belgian styles of beer.
+Volumes of CO2 can vary from just upward of 1 on the low-end for a cask carbonated British Ale to around 4 on the high-end for German Wheat Beer or some Belgian styles of beer.
 There are guidelines out there for what volumes of CO2 are appropriate for each beer style, but nothing is stopping you from going outside these guidelines to meet your personal preference.
-2.4 is a good starting point if you are unsure as to what number to use.

 Priming Sugar Assumptions